RamassamyM/bootstrap-section-correction/README.md

 # bootstrap-section-correction
-Thisi is the correction of the boostrap responsive cards section coding for Kedge Bs students.
+This is the correction of the boostrap responsive cards section coding for Kedge Bs students.